scala/docs.scala-lang/_overviews/compiler-options/optimizer.md

 ## Binary compatibility

-Scala minor releases are binary compatible with each other, for example 2.12.6 and 2.12.7.
+Scala minor releases are binary compatible with each other, for example, 2.12.6 and 2.12.7.
 The same is true for many libraries in the Scala ecosystem.
 These binary compatibility promises are the main reason for the Scala optimizer not to be enabled everywhere.

 The reason is that inlining a method from one class into another changes the (binary) interface that is accessed: